MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 ## Security

 Teams enforces team-wide and organization-wide two-factor authentication, single sign-on through Active Directory, and encryption of data in transit and at rest.
 Files are stored in SharePoint and are backed by SharePoint encryption.
 Notes are stored in OneNote and are backed by OneNote encryption.
 The OneNote data is stored in the team SharePoint site.
-The Wiki tab can also be used for note taking and its content is also stored within the team SharePoint site.
+The Wiki tab can also be used for note-taking, and its content is also stored within the team SharePoint site.

 Read [Identity models and authentication](identify-models-authentication.md) for more insight into authentication and Teams, and [How modern authentication works](sign-in-teams.md) will help with modern authentication in particular.